-“I went to McAuley (Catholic Girls School)…I was 15 and found out that I was pregnant.
-He (the father) was also African American and I was white and that threw things as far as worry about how people would treat us and our child if we were to have it…’cause at that time it wasn’t as prevalent as it is now… I had to have faith that God was saying like ‘That’s not your choice to do that (have an abortion), that’s not for you, that’s not what you’re meant to do.’
-And I had to just block out what everybody I knew, everybody I loved, said to me and just say ‘that’s not what He’s telling me to do.’
+“When I went to McAuley [a Catholic school for girls]…I was 15 and found out that I was pregnant.
+He [the father] was African American and I am white.
+Those things made us worry about how people would treat us and our child if we were to have it…’cause at that time it wasn’t as prevalent as it is now.
+I had to have faith that God was saying, ‘That’s not your choice to do that [have an abortion], that’s not for you, that’s not what you’re meant to do.’
+I had to block out what everybody I knew, everybody I loved, said to me and just say, ‘That’s not what He’s telling me to do.’
 Like there’s a voice that said that’s not what I’m supposed to do.

 He always loves you but helping others is His main thing to me.
 Serve others and you will go to heaven.
 I don’t believe certain religions.
-It doesn’t really matter what you practice on Earth as long as God believes you are a good person.”
+It doesn’t matter what you practice on Earth as long as God believes you are a good person.”

-I admire so deeply how Katie had the courage and the clarity to give birth to her son Shawn when she was only 16 and to raise that very son into the loving young man he is today.
+I admire so deeply how Katie had the courage and the clarity to give birth to her son Shawn when she was only 16 and to raise him into the loving young man he is today.
 Katie had to listen deep within herself and go against the advice many others were giving her to get an abortion or give Shawn up for adoption.
 I remember the first time I met Katie as she showed me a picture of her and her dad standing back to back when she was pregnant and his belly was almost bigger than hers—she shared that he ‘had her back’ when she got pregnant.

 The portrait of Katie and Shawn means so much to me—how similar they look despite Katie being white and Shawn being multiracial, how their holding each other’s hands symbolizes unity and eternal connectedness, how their eyes signal the loving kindness for others they both possess.